DevExpress/devextreme-documentation/concepts/05 UI Components/DateRangeBox/00 Getting Started with DateRangeBox/20 Add  Labels.md

-If you want to define the start date and end date labels, you can use the [startDateLabel](/Documentation/ApiReference/UI_Components/dxDateRangeBox/Configuration/#startDateLabel) and [endDateLabel](/Documentation/ApiReference/UI_Components/dxDateRangeBox/Configuration/#endDateLabel) property.
+If you want to define start date and end date labels, use [startDateLabel](/Documentation/ApiReference/UI_Components/dxDateRangeBox/Configuration/#startDateLabel) and [endDateLabel](/Documentation/ApiReference/UI_Components/dxDateRangeBox/Configuration/#endDateLabel) properties.
 To enable floating labels, assign *"floating"* to the [labelMode](/Documentation/ApiReference/UI_Components/dxDateRangeBox/Configuration/#labelMode) property.
-In this case, labels display as placeholders, but when the editors get focus, the labels move to the position above the input field.
+In this mode, labels first appear as value placeholders.
+When editors obtain focus, labels move up and stay above their input fields.

 ---
 ##### jQuery